The Seed Savers' Network: History

 SSN was founded in 1986 by Michel and Jude Fanton.
+Jude is the daughter of Sally and Graham F Smith, the latter a long-time peace activist in Adelaide and inspiration for the Graham F. Smith Peace Foundation.
+Michel is the son of Claudine and Henri Fanton, the latter a member of the French Resistance in WWII, and a survivor of the Dachau concentration camp.
+They feel they continue the resistance work of their parents with this organisation.

-It is registered as the Seed Savers Foundation Ltd, a charitable organisation.
+The Seed Savers' Network is registered as a charitable organisation.

 Commencing in the year 2000 and completed in 2008, SSN decentralised its seed collection, multiplication and distribution of seeds to over 100 affiliated Local Seed Networks (LSNs) around Australia.
 Gardeners exchange excess seeds and garden produce at LSN events.

-Rationale for The Seed Savers' Network
+Rationale

 The rationale for the network is that plant genetic resources are essential to sustainable agriculture and food security.
-Globally, there has been a decline in agricultural biodiversity with the FAO reporting in 2010 that 75 per cent had been lost in the previous century.
+Globally, there has been a decline in agricultural biodiversity with the Food and Agriculture Organization reporting in 2010 that 75 per cent had been lost in the previous century.

 Agencies of the United Nations have prioritised the conservation of traditional varieties of useful plants by gardeners and farmers.

 Plant genetic diversity continues to play a central role in shaping agriculture growth in the face of climate change.
 By farmers and gardeners conserving seeds, each seed generation is able to adapt to changes in climate.

 Home gardens are micro-environments that contain levels of species and varietal diversity higher than those found in nearby agro-ecosystems.

 Home gardens are thus important as reservoirs of agricultural biodiversity.
 Of equal importance are the gardeners / peasants who have the skills and knowledge of its utilisation.

 Seeds with proprietary rights – plant variety rights – are not suitable for home seed saving as it is illegal to propagate from patented seed.

 Activities in Australia

-Since its establishment in 1986, The Seed Savers' Network has collected and conserved local varieties within a network of gardeners who save and swap locally adapted seeds.
+Since its establishment in 1986, the Seed Savers' Network has collected and conserved local varieties within a network of gardeners who save and swap locally adapted seeds.

 From 1986 to 2008 it had a seed bank that received seed samples from around Australia.

 Over the space of eight years, culminating in 2008, that seed flow has been decentralised out to sub-groups, Local Seed Networks.
 These groups collect and distribute local varieties in their region to reinforce local genetic characteristics.